Strumble Head great for... waves

 Trwyn Du great for... walking

-We like the walk out to the headland at Penmon Point, which has lovely views towards Puffin Island, and back across the Menai Strait to Snowdonia.
+The walk out to the headland at Penmon Point offers up vast views towards Puffin Island, and back across the Menai Strait to Snowdonia.
 When it was built in the 1830s, Trwyn Du lighthouse featured a pioneering lavatory, which was supposed to stop seawater from surging back up the pipe.
 It didn’t work – which is perhaps why it has been unmanned since 1922.